Mindwerks/wildmidi/README.md

 0.3.5
 * OpenAL support: Fixed audio output on big-endian systems.
-* Windows: Build fixes using MSVC.
+* Build fixes for MSVC.
+Revised visibility attributes usage.

 0.3.4
 * OpenAL support: This gains us OSX and other platforms that OpenAL